mahrr/raven/specs/lexical_spec.md

 Scientific notation is supported.

-Note that the `-` in the scientific notation is a part of the float literal token. but if the `-` was leading a numeric literal, it's considered an prefix operator not part of the literal token.
+Note that the `-` in the scientific notation is a part of the float literal token, but if the `-` was leading a numeric literal, it's considered a prefix operator not part of the literal token.

 ### String literals

-raven support escaped strings literals and raw string literals.

-Escaped strings use double and single qoutes and raw strings use backticks.
+Raven support escaped strings literals and raw string literals.
+Escaped strings use double and single quotes and raw strings use backticks.

 ```EBNF